 ‘Yeah… Well, life goes on.
 Meet my second, Regner Murder.’

 Murder?
 Really?
 Cade lifts his eyebrows and nods to the dark man who hasn’t budged from his seat.

 ‘Come sit with us!’
-Dwayne pulls up a chair and slumps down on it, addressing the girl who has been hovering by the table.
-‘And bring us another round, Bailey.
+Wyatt pulls up a chair and slumps down on it, addressing the girl who has been hovering by the table.
+‘And bring us another round, Dakota.
 No, wait.’
 He raises his voice, ‘Drinks on me!
 Cade’s back!’

 Everyone cheers and catcalls.
 Cade makes a mock bow to the audience and slumps down on the couch next to Regner.